k0sproject/version/README.md

 # version

 A go-language package for managing [k0s](https://github.com/k0sproject/k0s) version numbers.
-It is based on [hashicorp/go-version](https://github.com/hashicorp/go-version) but adds sorting and comparison capabilities for the k0s version numbering scheme which requires additional sorting by the build tag.
+The API is modeled after [hashicorp/go-version](https://github.com/hashicorp/go-version).

+K0s versioning follows [semver](https://semver.org/) v2.0 with the exception that there is a special metadata field for the k0s build version like `v1.23.4+k0s.1` which affects precedence while sorting or comparing version numbers.

 ## Usage